VaclavRut/actor-amazon-crawler/README.md

               }
           }
 ```
-##### Additional options
+### Additional options
 maxResults - If you want to limit number of results to extract, set this value with number of results, otherwise keep it blank or 0.
 It doesn't work 100% precisely, that if you put there 5 results, it will create more of the records because of the concurrency.

-#### Proxy
+## Proxy
 For proper function of the actor are proxies required, it is not recommended to run it on a free account for more than sample of results.
-By default is using this configuration all proxies that you have access to, but if you are on the free plan, number of the proxies is very limited.

-If you have purchased a residential proxy, you can specify it on the input, also you can specify just some proxy groups if it is your desire.
+If you plan to run it for more then couple results, subscribe to Apify platform to have access to large pool of proxies.